tonsky/rum/README.md

   1000)
 ```

-Better way is to use `(rum.core/request-render react-component)` which will schedule update until next animation frame.
+A better way is to use `(rum.core/request-render react-component)` which will schedule an update at the next animation frame.
 It will also throttle duplicate update calls if you happen to call `request-render` more than once:

 ```clojure
 (rum/defc my-app []